sukesh-ak/AutoDebug/README.md

 # AutoDebug
-Simple Automated Debugger to run Windbg Commands and also query .NET CLR Runtime data
+Simple Automated Debugger to run Windbg Commands and also query .NET CLR Runtime data in C#

 ### Overview
 [Microsoft.Diagnostics.Runtime (ClrMD)](https://github.com/microsoft/clrmd) is a set of APIs for introspecting processes and dumps.